danielphilip12/Concrete-Strength/.ipynb_checkpoints/README-checkpoint.md

 ![age vs concrete strength](./images/age_concrete.png)

 ## Conclusions/Recommendations
-To model the algorithims to predict the strength of the concrete, I used Linear Regression (Ridge and Lasso as well), Random Forest, and K Nearest Neighbors.
+To model the algorithims to predict the strength of the concrete, I used Linear Regression (Ridge and Lasso as well), Random Forest, and K Nearest Neighbors (KNN).

 I used GridSearchCV to cross validate the the models in order to get the best performing model to evaluate.